Feijoada Vegetariana

 Ingredients

 - Place the rinsed beans in a large pot and cover them with 2 quarts of water, salt, and 2 bay leaves.
-Let them soak overnight to soften and reduce cooking time.
+Bring to a boil, then reduce the heat and simmer until the beans are nearly tender.

-- When the beans are nearly tender, add the sautéed onion, garlic, and sausage mixture to the pot.
-Stir well to combine.
+- When the beans are tender, add the sautéed onion, garlic, and sausage mixture to the pot.
+Add more water as needed and stir well to combine.
+Simmer gently for 10–15 minutes to meld the flavors, keeping the beans intact.

 - In a separate saucepan, heat 2 tablespoons of oil over medium heat.
-Add the tofu cut into small cubes and sauté until golden and lightly crispy on all sides.
+Add the tofu cut into small cubes, and sauté until golden and lightly crispy on all sides.
+(Note: You may use 3 boiled Russet potatoes instead, cut into medium-sized chunks, if you prefer.)

 - Gently stir the sautéed tofu into the bean and sausage mixture.

-- Add the chopped bell pepper to taste, then finish with cilantro and the seasonings.
+- Add the cubed bell pepper, then finish with cilantro and the seasonings.
 Gently stir to combine.

 - Turn off the heat and let the feijoada sit for a few minutes to allow the cilantro flavor to develop.